silnrsi/font-annapurna/documentation/source/about.md

 For a complete list of characters included in Annapurna, see Character Set Support.

-For variant glyphs and features supported in Akatab, see Font Features.
+For variant glyphs and features supported in Annapurna, see Font Features.

 ## Future plans